chrisgilbertjr/spring/README.md

 A lightweight 2D rigid body physics engine for games.

 #### Whats new: ####
+* Added libs for glew as they were being ignored from before.
+* Convex demo now complete for MSC2013!
-* Joints Demo now complete for MSVC2013!
+* Joints demo now complete for MSVC2013!
 * UNIX projects are somewhat functional using CMake. static libs can be built.

 #### Whats coming: ####